 You should approach your professor either before the quarter begins or during the first few days of instruction to discuss the possibility of establishing an Honors Contract.
 Contracts are only accepted for upper-division Letters & Science courses.
 Do not submit a contract proposal for any course that is already an honors section or already on the list of Courses Automatically Granted Honors Credit.

 At the end of the quarter, we will email your professor to verify that you have completed the contract.
-Provided the course grade is satisfactory, “Honors” will be designated on your transcript when your professor returns the confirmation.
-Please allow a few weeks for “Honors” to appear on the transcript
+Provided the course grade is satisfactory, “Honors” will be designated on your transcript (for the course to which the INT 197HC contract is attached) when your professor returns the confirmation, and "Pass" will be added to the INT 197HC course.
+Please allow a few weeks for these updates to appear on the transcript

 Enrollment Information: see your major advisor for enrollment details.
+"Course honors" will not be designated on transcripts for Automatic Honors Courses, but they will count as honors experiences provided the grade earned is satisfactory.
 Students must choose the letter graded option (instead of Passed/Not Passed) if available and earn at least a B for an “Automatic” course to count as an Honors Experience.

-A UCEAP term will count as a single, upper-division Honors Experience as long as the student was registered for at least 12 graded units, earned no grade lower than a B, and earned at least a 3.0 GPA.
+A UCEAP term will count as a single, upper-division Honors Experience as long as the student was registered for at least 12 letter graded units, earned no grade lower than a B, and earned at least a 3.0 GPA.
 (Note: This must be through University of California EAP to count as an Honors Experience.)
+Students who earn 24 letter graded units, earn no grade lower than a B and earn at least a 3.0 GPA will earn two Honors Experiences.
 Honors students who plan to study abroad for a full academic year should meet with an Honors advisor to determine how many Honors Experiences they will be likely to earn while abroad.

 A UCDC or a UCCS term will count as a single, upper-division Honors Experience as long as the student earned at least a B in the required research seminar.

-* Note: Individual courses taken during UCEAP, UCDC or UCCS terms cannot count as Honors Experiences.
+* Note: Individual courses taken during UCEAP, UCDC, UCCS and UCNRS terms cannot count as Honors Experiences.